Food Variance Report

 • Final Variance %

-These additional columns help organizations determine whether their restaurants may be under-portioning or growing food.
+This data help organizations determine whether their restaurants may be under-portioning or growing food.
 This report provides a deeper dive into the quantity, cost, and use of each menu item to find solutions to limit the biggest food cost variances.

 Report Prerequisites